 Our success also depends in part on our ability to obtain and enforce intellectual property protection of our technology, particularly our patents.
 There is no guarantee any patent be granted on any patent application that we have filed or may file.
 Claims allowed from existing or pending patents may not be of sufficient scope or strength to protect the economic value of our technologies.
-Further, any patent that we may obtain will expire, and it is possible that it may be challenged, invalidated or circumvented.
+Further, any patent that we may obtain will expire at some point, and it is possible that it may be challenged, invalidated or circumvented even prior to expiration.

 We may initiate claims or litigation against third parties in the future for infringement of our proprietary rights or to determine the scope and validity of our proprietary rights or the proprietary rights of our competitors.
 These claims could result in costly litigation and divert the efforts of our technical and management personnel.
-As a result, our operating results could suffer and our financial condition could be harmed.
+As a result, our operating results could be adversely affected and our financial condition could be negatively impacted.